denisdefreyne/ddenv/README.md

 First, ensure you have [Homebrew](https://brew.sh/) installed, and are using a supported shell (zsh, bash, or fish).

-Then, tun `brew install denisdefreyne/tap/ddenv`.
+Then, run `brew install denisdefreyne/tap/ddenv`.

 ## Quick start